-It is suggested to keep the Senecio Vitalis in temperatures above 40°F (4°C).
-This succulent is not cold or frost hardy, so keep the plant away from temperatures below 30°F (-1°C).
+It is suggested to keep the Senecio Vitalis at temperatures above 40 °F (4 °C).
+This succulent is not cold or frost-hardy, so keep the plant away from temperatures below 30°F (-1°C).
 If you live in an area where temperatures go below 30°F (-1°C), bring in the plant if you grow it outside.

 How To Propagate Senecio Vitalis?

 Senecio Vitalis can be propagated through stem cuttings.

 To propagate from stem cuttings, you must first put on nitrile-dipped gloves because the plant can be toxic.
 Use a sterilized cutting tool, such as a knife or scissors, and cut at the end near the bottom stem, leaving enough for your main plant to be able to grow back a new stem from what you left.

 Let your freshly cut succulent piece callous over the next week or two before planting the cut end into well-drained soil just like the ones we covered above in their respective sections.

 Water your succulent as you would with the ‘dry and soak’ method and the roots should come in within a couple of weeks to a month.